aws/aws-iot-device-sdk-java-v2/samples/README.md

 WARNING: Linux only

-This sample shows how to perform custom private key operations during the MQTT TLS handshake.
+This sample shows how to perform custom private key operations during the Mutual TLS handshake.
 This is necessary if you require an external library to handle private key operations such as signing and decrypting.

 Note that, for this sample, the `--key` passed via args must be a PKCS#8 file, instead of the typical PKCS#1 file that AWS IoT Core vends by default.
 To convert